By Shell Catalysts & Technologies on Dec 15, 2021

-Shell Catalysts & Technologies supports Calpine Texas CCUS Holdings, LLC’s (Calpine) front-end-engineering design (FEED) of a post-combustion carbon dioxide (CO2) capture facility based on Shell’s Cansolv CO2 technology for the Natural Gas Combined Cycle power plant at Calpine’s Deer Park Energy Center in Deer Park, Texas.
-The facility will be designed to capture roughly 5 million tonnes net CO2 per year, which equates to 95% of the total CO2 emitted by the Natural Gas Combined cycle power plant each year.
+Shell Catalysts & Technologies supports Calpine Texas CCUS Holdings, LLC’s (Calpine) front-end engineering design (FEED) of a post-combustion CO2 capture facility based on Shell’s Cansolv CO2 technology for the natural gas combined cycle power plant at Calpine’s Deer Park Energy Center in Deer Park, Texas.
+The facility will be designed to capture roughly 5 million tonnes net CO2 per year, which equates to 95% of the total CO2 emitted by the natural gas combined cycle power plant each year.
 The FEED study will be supported by Technip Energies on behalf of Shell Catalysts & Technologies.
 This is one of the largest CO2 Capture FEED studies awarded worldwide.

-On October 6, 2021, the carbon capture project at Deer Park Energy Center was selected by the U.S. Department of Energy’s (DOE) Office of Fossil Energy and Carbon Management for federal funding as part of the department’s efforts to support transformative and innovative carbon capture and storage technologies.
-The FEED study is expected to be finalized by early 2023.
+On 6 October 2021, the carbon capture project at Deer Park Energy Center was selected by the U.S. Department of Energy’s (DOE) Office of Fossil Energy and Carbon Management for federal funding as part of the department’s efforts to support transformative and innovative carbon capture and storage technologies.
+The FEED study is expected to be finalised by early 2023.

 Andy Gosse, President, Shell Catalysts & Technologies, commented, “We are very proud to work with Calpine as a partner for this pioneering project.
 Shell’s CANSOLV CO2 Capture technology has been in operation since 2013, including in a large-scale, commercial, low-pressure application at SaskPower in Canada, where it is designed to capture up to 1 Mt/y of CO2.

 This project with Calpine represents a step up in scale and will be a flagship project not only for the companies involved, but also in the world of carbon capture and storage.”